hxxdev/hxxdev.github.io/_posts/2025-04-19-tmux-tutorial.md

 bind-key -nr -T prefix       C-Down            resize-pane -D bind-key -nr -T prefix       C-Left            resize-pane -L bind-key -nr -T prefix       C-Right           resize-pane -R

+# Mouse mode. allows you to scroll in tmux.
+set -g mouse on
 ```

 - `-n`: No prefix — This tells tmux that the key binding should not require the prefix key (usually Ctrl+b by default).
 So pressing just the key will trigger the binding.